 Protecting Florida's Springs

 In 2016, the Florida Legislature identified 30 Outstanding Florida Springs that require additional protections to ensure their conservation and restoration for future generations.
 These protections are outlined in water quality restoration plans, known as BMAPs.

 On Sept.
 18, 2020, Governor Ron DeSantis announced $50 million for more than 20 statewide springs restoration projects to aid the recovery and provide additional protection for Florida’s springs.
-These projects work in concert with increased monitoring, enforcement, and other measures to ensure compliance with best management practices implemented under the Governor’s leadership to improve water quality across the state.
+These projects work together with increased monitoring, enforcement and other measures to ensure compliance with best management practices implemented under the Governor’s leadership to improve water quality across the state.

 Outstanding Florida Springs BMAPs

 The Florida Springs Basin Management Action Plans are developed with specific provisions for the protection and restoration of the state’s Outstanding Florida Springs.
 To learn more about the Outstanding Florida Springs' BMAPs currently in effect, visit the storymap button below.
 To learn more about all BMAPs, visit DEP's latest STAR Report or select All BMAPs button below.